 Tier 2 Plant Material

-How Much Will Medical Marijuana Cost at Ohio Dispensaries?
+How Much Does Medical Marijuana Cost at Ohio Dispensaries?

 Ohio's medical marijuana program is just getting started and there have been reports of high prices at the launch of the program, but we're already starting to see prices fall.
 The initial high prices were due to only a few cultivators and dispensaries being open at the time the program launched.
 However, as more cultivators, processors, and dispensaries open their doors, prices will continue to drop further.
 In the